A Bank Reconciliation Statement is a document that compares the Bank Balance as per Bank statement and the balance as per Bank Book maintained by us.

 Open the reconciliation template and follow 5 steps mentioned below:

-Step 1: You need to enter the date of issue for the bank statement in the designated cell.
+Step 1: You need to enter the date of the issue for the bank statement in the designated cell.
 Then you need to enter closing bank balance as per statement along with the closing balance of Bank Book in the designated cells.

 See the image below: